Administration of Paris: Municipal offices

-Although the municipal council was recreated in 1834, for most of the 19th and 20th centuries, Paris — along with the larger Seine département of which it was a centre — was under the direct control of the state-appointed prefect (préfet) of the Seine department (until 1968) and the prefect of Paris (1968-1977).
+Although the municipal council was recreated in 1834, Paris, for most of the 19th and 20th centuries, along with the larger Seine département of which it was a centre — was under the direct control of the state-appointed prefect (préfet) of the Seine department until 1968.
+From 1968 to 1977, Paris was under the authority of the prefect of Paris.

 This left the largest city in the nation as the only one without a mayor, meaning that Paris had less autonomy than the smallest village.
 The state-appointed Prefect of Police was in charge of police in the same jurisdiction.
-With the exception of a few brief occasions, the city did not have a mayor from 1794 to 1977, and the Paris Prefecture of Police is still under state control today.
+With the exception of a few brief occasions, Paris did not have a mayor from 1794 to 1977.
+The Paris Prefecture of Police is under state control today.